 - She was known for her unconventional clothing style, wearing suits, and straight dresses.

-- She refused to be classified as a women director or as a gay one, insisting on being referred just as a ‘director.’
+- She refused to be classified as a woman director or as a gay one, insisting on being referred to just as a 'director.'

 - She was the first editor in Hollywood to be credited.

 - During WW1, she served as an ambulance driver.